 Scientific Review Board

 A scientific review board, comprised of members of the Research & Technology Committee (RTC), is available to assist with reviewing research proposals involving ambassador animals.
 To be connected with the scientific review board, please contact the current RTC Chair.

 Research projects involving human participants should also undergo proper review to ensure that the rights and welfare of the participants are protected.
 In most cases, you will need to work with the institutional review board at your zoo, aquarium, or an affiliated university.
 See also the Guidelines for Human Subject Protection in Informal Learning Research, provided by the Research and Technology Committee.

 Important resources that the AASAG has identified as valuable or developed in support of its mission:

 AASAG Newsletter: A quarterly publication that highlights the work of the Ambassador Animal community.
 Articles include information about commonly held ambassador species, research updates, program highlights, and more.

-Ambassador Animal Evaluation Tool: Developed by the AASAG, this tool lists common criteria that AZA accredited institutions evaluate a species or individual animal against to determine if it will be a good fit for use as an animal ambassador.
+Ambassador Animal Evaluation Tool: Developed by the AASAG, this tool lists common criteria that AZA accredited facilities evaluate a species or individual animal against to determine if it will be a good fit for use as an ambassador animal.

 Ambassador Animal Guidelines (AAG): AAGs provide a compilation of knowledge provided by recognized animal and education experts based on the current science, practice, and technology of ambassador animal management and presentation.
 Each AAG assembles basic requirements, best practices, and animal care recommendations to maximize capacity for excellence in animal care and welfare of ambassador species.

 Ambassador Animal Research Opportunities: Visitor Outcomes: Developed by the AASAG, this tool is to provide AZA-accredited facilities with options for survey questions to examine visitor outcomes for ambassador animals based on the peer-reviewed literature.